NoahDayo/LLS-API/README.md

 ### Description：

 This API service site is a public welfare operation.

 If you use it, please refer to the document and indicate the data source LLSupport.

 *This site uses global https encryption Encryption protocols and other detailed information access SSLLabs query

 2015 ~ 2018 Copyright by LLSupport.
 All rights reserved.

 The developers who need to use this LLS-API indicate that the use is up to warranty LLSupport/LLSIFCE agreement in case not profit.

 Application was approved, your information will be recorded.

-If you do not apply to use this LLS-API will be automatically blocked by the robot including request ip and devices Agreement to check Application was approve or who was blocked
+If you do not apply to use this LLS-API will be automatically blocked by the robot including request ip and devices Agreement to check Application was approve or who was blocked.

 Application E-Mail：admin@lovelivesupport.com

 We only accept English/Chinese in Application.
 The Application Form format Download.

 ### Documents: